NwazeChukwuka/PZed-Homes/supabase_connection.md

         WHERE b.room_id IS NULL
         AND b.requested_room_type IS NOT NULL
         AND (b.check_in_date, b.check_out_date) OVERLAPS (start_date::timestamptz, end_date::timestamptz)
-        AND b.status = 'Pending Check-in'
-        GROUP BY b.requested_room_type
+        AND b.status IN ('Pending Check-in', 'Checked-in', 'confirmed', 'checked_in') GROUP BY b.requested_room_type
     ),
     total_booked_by_type AS (